mhanauer/PRISMEvaluation/README.md

 Could do a separate analysis on pre and post tests for MCCSC PrePost Tests data set.

 Pride board training or Allied media data set had a different set of outcomes variables.

+Janet Decker did not have all the same variables so I did not include them.
 ```{r}
 setwd("~/Box Sync/Unreviewed Excel Training Data/ Matt'sExcelTraining Data")
 #setwd("I:/Unreviewed Excel Training Data/ Matt'sExcelTraining Data")